Robert Cawdrey

-Robert Cawdrey (ca. 1538 – after 1604) was an English clergyman who produced one of the first dictionaries of the English language, the Table Alphabeticall, in 1604.
+Robert Cawdrey (ca. 1538 – after 1604) was an English clergyman and author who produced one of the earliest dictionaries of the English language, the Table Alphabeticall, in 1604.

 Career

-Robert Cawdrey did not attend university, but became a school teacher in Oakham, Rutland, in 1563.
-In 1565, Cawdrey was ordained deacon and priest in 1570, and, on 22 October 1571, he was made rector of South Luffenham in Rutland.
-However, Cawdrey was sympathetic to Puritan teachings, and got in trouble with the Church authorities.
+Robert Cawdrey became a school teacher in Oakham, Rutland, in 1563.
+In 1565, Cawdrey was ordained deacon, and priest in 1570, and on 22 October 1571, he was made rector of South Luffenham in Rutland.
+Cawdrey was sympathetic to Calvinism and Puritan teachings, which caused trouble with the Church authorities.
+He viewed the Roman Catholic church as the "whore of Babylon" and eschewed the use of cosmetics.

-In 1576, he was chastised for not reading the approved texts in his sermons, and in 1578 he performed a marriage even though he was not authorized to do so, and was briefly suspended.
-His suspension lasted only a few months but, in 1586, he was again in trouble for violating the rules and was called before his bishop, Richard Howland.
-He had powerful friends, among them his patron Lord Burghley, who tried to defend him, but he was deprived of his rectory in 1588 and had to return to teaching to support himself.
+In 1576, he was chastised for not reading the approved texts in his sermons, and in 1578 he performed a marriage despite not being authorized to do so, and was briefly suspended.
+His suspension only lasted a few months but, in 1586, he was again chastised for violating the rules and was called before his bishop, Richard Howland.
+Cawdrey was defended to no avail by his patron, Lord Burghley, and in 1588 Cawdrey was deprived of his rectory, and had to return to teaching to support himself.

 Writing

-With the assistance of his son Thomas Cawdrey (1575–1640), who was a school teacher in London, Robert Cawdrey decided to create an instructional text; the Table Alphabeticall, which appeared in 1604 when Cawdrey was living in Coventry.

-As many new words were entering the English language in the 16th century, Cawdrey became concerned that people would become confused.
-Cawdrey worried that the wealthy were adopting foreign words and phrases, and wrote that "they forget altogether their mothers language, so that if some of their mothers were alive, they were not able to tell or understand what they say."
-He also described how "far journied gentlemen" learn new words while in foreign lands, and then "pouder their talke with over-sea language."

-This quote actually appears to be originally from The "Virtue of Simplicity" by Thomas Wilson in "The Arte of Rhetorike", though Cawdrey was a contemporary of Wilson, this quote did not originate from Cawdry and it has been misattributed to him in several papers.

-Thomas Cawdrey worked on improvements to the Table Alphabeticall.

 While he was a rector, Robert Cawdrey wrote his Short and Fruitful Treatise of the Profit and Necessity of Catechisms in 1580; he revised this work and published a second edition in 1601.
 Cawdrey also published A Treasurie or Store-House of Similes in 1600, and again in 1609.

+Cawdrey became concerned with the speed at which the English language was changing, caused in part by upper-class Englishmen adopting the languages of French and Italian during their travels on the continent, Cawdrey wrote that "they forget altogether their mothers language, so that if some of their mothers were alive, they were not able to tell or understand what they say."